Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution

 We note that $|\sigma_L|_{\lambda}\leq 1$ for all~$L$.
 Moreover, since the lower-bound

 holds, the assumption that $d_i\to +\infty$ implies that for any integer $N\geq 1$, we can choose $J$ so that

 for any finite set $K$ containing $J$.
-The implies the absolute convergence of the product using the Cauchy criterion.
+The absolute convergence of the product follows when $|T|_{\lambda}<1$ using the Cauchy criterion.
 In particular, the product can only be zero if some term is zero, and this is not the case if~$|T|_{\lambda}<1$. \end{proof}

 The next lemma gives basic structural information on zeros and poles of $\lhat(M,T)$, refining the last part of Proposition~\ref{pr-lhat} in the case of abelian varieties.